poseidon-framework/poseidon-framework.github.io/sequencingSourceFileDetails.md

 # Sequencing Source File Details

 Poseidon 2.7.0 added an option to specify sequencing source data.
-This is a tab-separated table, much like the Janno file, but following [a different schema]().
+This is a tab-separated table, much like the Janno file, but following [a different schema](https://github.com/poseidon-framework/poseidon2-schema/blob/master/sequencingSourceFile_columns.tsv).
 Note that the primary entities in this table are Sequencing entities (typically corresponding to DNA libraries or even multiple runs/lanes of the same library).
 The link to the Individuals listed in the Janno-file are made through a foreign-key relationship into `Poseidon_ID`.

-Here is an example for such a file,
+Here is an example for such a file:

 ```
 Poseidon_ID	sample_accession	study_accession	run_accession	sample_alias	secondary_sample_accession	first_public	last_updated	instrument_model	library_layout	library_source	instrument_platform	library_name	library_strategy	fastq_aspera	fastq_bytes	fastq_md5	fastq_ftp	read_count	submitted_ftp